rafaqz/DimensionalData.jl/docs/src/dimensions.md

 Dim{:a}(1), Dim{:b}(1)
 ```

-The wrapped value can be retreived with `val`:
+The wrapped value can be retrieved with `val`:

 ```@ansi dimensions
 val(X(1))